necrux/necrux.com/cv.md

    * [pages-build-deployment](https://github.com/weshenderson/weshenderson.github.io/actions/workflows/pages/pages-build-deployment): Builds and deploys my GitHub Page.
 5. The JSON Resume registry is updated with my [new resume](https://registry.jsonresume.org/necrux).
 6. My [GitHub Page](https://www.weshenderson.info/) is updated with my new content/resume.

+## Conclusion

+In the end I am happy with my project and I hope that my resume is sufficiently nerdy.
+My resume does not present as a nerdy one, but if nothing else it can be an interesting conversation piece and I did learn a lot along the way!